Clients: Calling remote objects¶

 You can just do exception handling as you would do when writing normal Python code.
 However, Pyro provides a few extra features when dealing with errors that occurred in remote objects.
 This subject is explained in detail its own chapter: Exceptions and remote tracebacks.

-exceptions example for more details.
+See the exceptions example for more details.

 Because calls on Pyro objects go over the network, you might encounter network related problems that you don’t have when using normal objects.
 One possible problems is some sort of network hiccup that makes your call unresponsive because the data never arrived at the server or the response never arrived back to the caller.